Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Related Work

-A graph can represent a human skeleton, preserving the joint relationships via predefined edges.
-To aggregate semantics, GCNs have been well studied in recent years~\cite{SGN, DDGCN, DGNN, DC-GCN+ADG, MST-GCN, AS-GCN, EEGCN, SATDGCN, extendedSkeleton}.
-Regarding modelling the spatio-temporal relevance, ST-GCN~\cite{ST-GCN} proposes to represent the topology with an adjacency matrix of 3 subsets.
+For GCN-based approaches, ST-GCN~\cite{ST-GCN} proposes to represent the topology with an adjacency matrix of 3 subsets by modeling the spatio-temporal relevance.
 Similarly, 2s-AGCN~\cite{2s-AGCN}, InfoGCN~\cite{InfoGCN}, and DS-GCN~\cite{DS-GCN} use a self-attentive mechanism to learn the topology from joint pairs.
+Besides the intuitive spatio-temporal dimensions, CTR-GCN~\cite{CTR-GCN} proposes to learn the topology for channels to refine the skeleton.

+For Transformer-based solutions, IIP-Transformer \cite{IIP-Transformer} adopt a self-attention mechanism to establish the intra-part and the inter-part joints.
+IGFormer \cite{IGformer} learns the topology between persons at both semantic and distance levels.
+STTFormer \cite{STTFormer} proposed structure can capture the correlation between joints in consecutive frames.

-Besides the intuitive spatio-temporal dimensions, CTR-GCN~\cite{CTR-GCN} proposes to learn the channel topology using subspace mappings.
-All the above methods construct the topology from joint pairs, which rely only on the binary relation between two vertices.
-In their implementation stage, the adjacency matrix is used to represent the topology.
+All the above two paradigms construct the topology from joint pairs, which rely only on the binary relation between two vertices.
+In their implementation stage, the adjacency matrix or attention map is used to represent the topology.
 In this case, high-order information among joints is not taken into consideration, neglecting the collaborative power among multiple joints.
 Though hyper-graph is considered to construct topology using multivariate joint relationships, current~\cite{SHypergraphGCN, HypergraphNN} solutions manually set the hyper-graphs, which greatly relies on human experience, sacrificing the adaptability of graph learning.